Braces vs Invisalign for Teens: How to Decide | iSmile Orthodontics

 What Are Braces and Invisalign?

 Metal braces are the time-tested approach to straightening teeth.
 Small brackets bond to each tooth, and a thin archwire connects them.
 Over months of small adjustments, that wire applies gentle pressure that guides teeth into their proper spots.
-Today’s braces are smaller, smoother, and more comfortable than the bulky versions parents may remember from their own teen years, and colorful elastics let kids show off some personality at every visit.
+Today’s braces are smaller, smoother and more comfortable than the bulky versions parents may remember from their own teen years, and colorful elastics let kids show off some personality at every visit.

 Clear aligners (often called Invisalign) take a completely different path to the same goal.
 Instead of brackets and wires, your teen wears a series of custom, see-through plastic trays that fit snugly over the teeth.
 Each tray is shaped slightly differently from the last, nudging teeth forward step by step.
 Aligners are removable for meals and brushing, which keeps eating and oral hygiene simple.
-Because they’re nearly invisible, many Spokane Valley teens feel more confident wearing them at school, in photos, and during big social events.
+Because they’re nearly invisible, many teens feel more confident wearing them at school, in photos and during big social events.

 Both options are proven, effective ways to build strong smiles.
-The right choice depends on your teen’s specific bite, daily habits, and personal preferences.
+The right choice depends on your teen’s specific bite, daily habits and personal preferences.

 How Each Treatment Works

-In short: braces use fixed brackets and wires that Dr. Lauren tightens during regular visits, while clear aligners use a series of removable trays your teen swaps out every one to two weeks.
+In short, braces use fixed brackets and wires that Dr. Lauren tightens during regular visits, while clear aligners use a series of removable trays your teen swaps out every one to two weeks.
 Both apply gentle, steady pressure to move teeth into place, and both typically deliver a finished smile in roughly 18 to 24 months.

 Metal braces use brackets bonded directly to each tooth, connected by archwires that apply steady pressure.
 Dr. Lauren adjusts these wires every four to eight weeks, gradually guiding teeth into their ideal positions.
 Because braces stay on throughout treatment, they work continuously without any effort from your teen.
+If you are weighing traditional treatment, our page on braces for Spokane Valley teens walks through what to expect from start to finish.

 Treatment typically takes 18 to 24 months for either option, though complex cases may require more time.
-The biggest difference isn’t speed; it’s how each system achieves results.
+The biggest difference isn’t speed, it’s how each system achieves results.

 What Do Metal Braces Offer?